amlan-banaji/amlan-banaji.github.io/_pages/publications.md

 author_profile: true
 ---

-These articles are freely available on arXiv - see the links below.
+These articles are freely available on arXiv - see the links below, or [here](https://arxiv.org/a/0000-0002-3727-0894.html)

 ### Research Articles

 Preprints:

+12. A. Banaji and H. Yu. *Fourier transform of nonlinear images of self-similar measures: quantitative aspects,* [arXiv](https://arxiv.org/abs/2503.07508).
+Submitted.

 11. A. Banaji and A. Rutar. *Lower box dimension of infinitely generated self-conformal sets,* [arXiv](https://arxiv.org/abs/2406.12821).
 Submitted.